iantowey/rtjvm/README.md

 ### Description

-sbt project to follow rtjvm videos - each sub module maps to a video , can run kotlin, scala and java in the one module
+sbt project to follow rtjvm videos
+Each sub module maps to a rtjvm video
+Can compile/nun Kotlin, Scala or Java (or all 3) in sub module

 ```commandline
 rm -rf ~/.sbt/1.0 ~/.ivy2/cache ~/.coursier/cache project/target/ target/